 - c.
-A minimum of twenty clock hours will involve group counseling and 5 hours will involve classroom lessons in in a school setting. - 2.
-Up to two hundred (200) clock hours may be in a setting other than schools counseling school age (PK-12) youth provided that the candidate is supervised by an experienced practitioner who holds the Pupil Personnel Services Credential in Schol Counseling and has been practicing in the field for at least two years under the PPS credential.
+A minimum of twenty clock hours will involve group counseling and 5 hours will involve classroom lessons in a school setting. - 2.
+Up to two hundred (200) clock hours may be in a setting other than schools provided that the candidate is counseling school age (PK-12) youth and is supervised by an experienced practitioner who holds the Pupil Personnel Services Credential in Schol Counseling and has been practicing in the field for at least two years under the PPS credential.